Gronis/OpenEcs/README.md

   };
 };

-// Or skip the constructor entierly, like with usual components.
+// Or skip the constructor entirely, like with usual components.
 // However the assignment operator will not work without
 // a given constructor.
 struct Health : Property<int>{};